Ascend-Research/Turtle/readme.md

 ```

 ## 2. Training
-To train the model, make sure you select the appropriate dataloader in the `train.py`.
+To train the model, make sure you select the appropriate data loader in the `train.py`.
 There are two options as follows.

 1. For deblurring, denoising, deraining, etc. keep the following import line, and comment the superresolution one.
 `from basicsr.data.video_image_dataset import VideoImageDataset`